monome/docs/docs/crow/index.md

 - use the updated Awake script on norns to send CV and triggers to a VCO/VCA combo

 - connect crow to your computer through USB and fire up Druid in a browser to live code triggers, random voltages, or even full-fledged interactions which will save directly on the crow module -- then leave the house and play your script outside!

+Though it is still in progress, please feel free to peruse our [scripting tutorial](https://monome.org/docs/crow/scripting/).

 ## Updates